 The History of Mortgage Rates

 The modern history of mortgage lending in the U.S. began in the 1930s with the creation of the Federal Housing Administration.
 From the 1930s through the 1960s, a combination of government policy and demographic changes made owning a home a normal part of American life.
-During this time, the 30-year fixed-rate mortgage became the standard for home buying.
+During this time, the 30-year fixed-rate mortgage became the standard for home mortgage loans.

 When discussing the fluctuation of mortgage rate trends, analysts usually refer to the average 30-year fixed-rate mortgage.
 Here’s a look at the trend of these mortgage rates since the 1970s.